franciscoDevv/dummyAI/README.md

 DummyAI can't see previous messages, chat is not continuous, that is why it's named Dummy

 ## Features 🎭
-- It can write emails for you.
+- It can write emails for you. ✅
-- It can write essays.
+- It can write essays. ✅
-- It can help you with your code.
+- It can help you with your code. ✅
-- Write summaries about books
+- Write summaries about books ✅
+- I can't read the message history ✅
-- Soon more!
+- More soon!

 ## Usage
 Clone this repository: